fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 The thumb keys have Shift and one key to control mouse acceleration.

-# Support for other layouts and languages (TODO)
+## Support for other layouts and languages (TODO)

-Kolibri works best for US-English QWERTY and Colemak layouts where the OS keymap is set to US-English or an International layout with extra symbols on an AltGr layer.
+Kolibri works best for US-English QWERTY and Colemak layouts where the OS keymap is set to US-English or a derived International layout with extra symbols on an AltGr layer.

 Using Dvorak would require small changes to some symbol key positions since quotes would end up on the left pinky instead of thumb keys.
 Or Quotes could keep their Kolibri positions on the thumb keys and the left pinky gets ';:' instead.

 Native support for other languages would require tweaks to the base and symbol layers.
 ISO keyboard layouts have one more key.
 To fit that, one key would need to move to the Nav+Fn layer.

+# Motivation and Concepts

+A popular layout for 3x5 split keyboards is [Miryoku](https://github.com/manna-harbour/miryoku).
+But its use of home-row mods is not for everyone.
+Especially Shift as mod-tap on a home-row key leads to frequent ambiguity between mod+tap or tap-tap that can hurt typing flow.

+Kolibri is designed to be a fully functional alternative that is comfortable and intuitive to use without disrupting the flow of typing or coding.
+It aims to be easy to remember and learn for anyone coming from a TKL or similar keyboard without a num-pad.
+Requiring only two thumb keys per hand makes it compatible with a wider range of keyboards out of the box.

+For full functionality and comfort, all modifier+key combinations must be possible to type without reaching or straining.
+The thumbs can only hold two modifiers or layer keys at the same time.
+Therefore most modifiers have to be assigned to fingers, with no more than one modifier per finger.
+On a 3x5 layout this requires dual-function keys.
+Modifier keys must be duplicated on both hands to avoid contortions and to make modifying any key possible.

+Shift and AltGr are conceptually layer switching keys, except they are handled by the host rather than the keyboard firmware.
+Placing them on thumb keys along with firmware layer switching keys feels intuitive, while minimizing the use of problematic mod-tap or layer-tap keys in the 3x5 typing area.
+Moving remaining mod-taps to less frequently used bottom-row keys further reduces the impact on typing flow.
+Per-key mod-tap configuration can unambiguously favour "tap" on fingers and Space, and "hold" on Shift and layer thumb keys.

+## Design Choices and Constraints

+* 3x5 with 2 thumb keys per hand
+* Shift, AltGr and layer keys on the thumbs
+* Bottom-row mods for Ctrl, Gui, Alt
+* Space and Tab on thumbs on the base layer
+* Only one Space and one Shift key
+* Use home row for most frequent keys on layers: editing, navigation, numbers
+* Esc on the home row for use in Vim

+With Shift and AltGr on thumbs, the remaining thumb keys are are too few for many Miryoku-style one-handed layers.
+Therefore this keymap uses fewer layers, which span both hands.
+Consequently mod-tap modifiers are needed on both hands on all layers to allow all modifier+key combinations, and combinations of thumb modifier/layer with same-hand finger keys are common by design.

+Shift and AltGr must be on opposite thumbs to allow Shift+AltGr combinations.
+Right-handed users need Shift on the left thumb so it can be used as a modifier with the mouse.
+Space and Tab must be on the right thumb to allow combinations with Shift.
+The layer descriptions assume right-handedness.
+However, a version with flipped thumb-cluster is available for left-handed users.

+Layers can use either Shift or AltGr, but not both, because one thumb is already holding the layer key.
+The num+sym layer is designed to work without Shift, so it can use AltGr.
+This also avoids three-key chords for all the common symbols.
+Nav+fn and (optional) Mouse layers need Shift (e.g. for highlighting text) but don't need AltGr.

+Mod-tap keys require two presses in quick succession to enable key-repeat.
+Therefore keys that are frequently used with key-repeat, such as arrow keys, will not be placed on bottom-row modifier keys.

+All four thumb keys are dual-function keys.
+With 3 thumb keys per hand, Space and Shift could be made single-function keys.
+The choice of "tap" functions of the base layer thumb keys is driven both by utility on the base layer and space-constraints on the num+sym layer:

+* Space (obvious)
+* Tab (Tab-completion, Alt+Tab, switching between UI elements, indentation)
+* Underscore (snake_case function and variable names when programming)
+* Apostrophe (I'm sure this doesn't need an explanation.
+It's obvious, isn't it?)

+Enter is deliberately not on a thumb key to avoid pressing it accidentally.
+Backspace and Delete are quicker and more comfortable to hit repeatedly with one of the strong fingers on the nav+fn layer.

 # QMK hacks

 ## Per-Key Mod-Tap Configuration

 I configure mod-tap and layer-tap to prefer "tap" on finger keys and Space with `PERMISSIVE_HOLD`.
-This still allows fast modifier+key combos within the tapping term, but only if the modifier is held until after the other key is released.
+This still allows fast modifier+key combos within the tapping term, but only if the modifier is held until after the other key is released. `IGNORE_MOD_TAP_INTERRUPT` is enabled to make mod-tap keys respect the `PERMISSIVE_HOLD` setting.

 Layer-taps and Shift on the thumbs prefer "hold" with `HOLD_ON_OTHER_KEY`.